Why this exists

 Five years of handyman work.
-Background in engineering and software development.
-Built PhaseContract because nothing else out there made sense for people who work with their hands.
+Background in engineering and software.
+I built PhaseContract because every tool out there was built for someone else — not for people who work with their hands and run businesses from their trucks.

 Here's what I kept running into